Dyson 360 Eye Review – Is Futuristic Looking Robot Really the Best?

 The 360 Eye does not look anything quite anything the current crop of robot vacuums.

-It almost doubles the height of any current Roomba or Neato vacuum which hurts its ability to clean under furniture but this is made up by its superior suction (here’s a hint, it uses the V2 motor – the same motor you’ll find inside the DC44 and DC35).
+But this is made up by its superior suction (here’s a hint, it uses the V2 motor – the same motor you’ll find inside the DC44 and DC35).

 Pet Hair Removal